suneel0101/InstrumentalJS/README.md

 Everytime a user takes an action on your webpage, easily send back that event data in JSON to your event logging system.

-# Why should I use this?
+# When should I use this?
 Suppose you want to measure when a user

 1. clicks on a "Purchase" button,